You are now in the main content area

 - Gathering of Mother Earth Protectors, a three-day sleepover at Queen's Park in June, 2008, organized with the communities of K.I.
 First Nation, Ardoch First Nation, Grassy Narrows First Nation, as well as a broad cross-section of local, national, and international social justice and environmental groups.
 This event raised awareness among Ontario politicians, media, and public about the rights of First Nations communities to protect their land from corporations who wish to extract their natural resources, and to protest the jailing of members of these communities who blocked these corporations from their lands.

 - The Toronto Social Forum, which started with a large social forum event in 2003, and continued to bring together the broader social justice community across Toronto afterwards through a large e-mail list for activist event announcements across Toronto, and by holding various report-back events with Torontonians who have visited international social forums over the years.
 In January of 2008, the Gindin Chair brought together many activist groups across the city for a "decentralized" World Social Forum event in Toronto here at Ryerson called "Another World is Possible: Cultures of Resistance".

 - An international conference, "Building Power: Social and Political Transformations in Latin America" at Ryerson in April of 2007, with activists from all over Latin America sharing their experience at building new paths to equality and social justice with Canadian activists in a North-South dialogue.

 - A lecture series in October 2002 with a talk by well-known British author, political commentator and editor of Red Pepper, Hilary Wainwright on Participatory Democracy.

 - The Gindin Debates with a debate on copywright and the Internet in October, 2002.
-The debate was webcast on rabble.ca.
-These were debates among progressives designed to explore an issue, defining differences, but also seeking common ground.
+The debate was webcast on rabble.ca, external link.
+These were debates, external link among progressives designed to explore an issue, defining differences, but also seeking common ground.